Leonie Vaccaro

 Vision

-Every (new) technollgy has its positives, but also its negatives.
-I think that designers have the responsibility to question society and even ourselves, on how we should use technollgy.
-Designers have the tools to look at the interaction between people, their environment and technollgy.
-Meaning they are able to look at the bigger picture and better question how technollgy could be used.
+Designers have the tools to look at the interaction between people, their environment and technology.
+Meaning they are able to look at the bigger picture and better question how and if technology should be used.
 I think the focus should be on what values are important to the designer and society and not just what a technology can do.
 This way the use of technology gets (re)designed to better suit the user and or society’s needs.
-Additionally, I believe that technollgy should not just exist in the digital world but also have a presents in the physical world.
+Additionally, I believe that technology should not just exist in the digital world but also have a presents in the physical world.
 Which is again something a designer can facilitate.
+I strive to make things less abstract for the user, by visualizing, contextualizing and tangiblizing them.
+Giving the ability to the user to interact with it in a new way.

 [2] Bo Ni, David Kaplan and Markus Buehler.
 2023.
 Generative design of de novo proteins based on secondary-structure constraints using an attention-based diffusion model.
 Chem 9, (July 13, 2023), 1828–1849. https://doi.org/10.1016/j.chempr.2023.03.02